Posts

 Image

-It's so crazy to think that five long years have passed since Other Half opened up its doors in Brooklyn.
-Mr. T and I had been lamenting the nonexistent beer scene in NYC and then that tiny little tasting room opened up and voila, IPA's for everyone!
-Of course it wasn't that perfect.
-The tasting room was so small only one table fit inside and a single fan spun slowly in the corner, almost mocking us with its false attempt of respite from the scorching hot weather.
+It's mind blowing to think that five years have passed since Other Half opened up its doors in Brooklyn.
+Mr. T and I had been lamenting the nonexistent beer scene in NYC; then that tiny little tasting room opened up and voila, IPA's for everyone!
+Of course it wasn't perfect at first.
+The tasting room was so small, only one table fit inside and a single fan spun slowly in the corner, almost mocking us with its false respite from the scorching hot weather.
 But today the tap room is much bigger, release lines much more manageable and although I miss the single hop series that kicked off their fame, it's really great to have such an awesome brewery in the city.
 Cheers to Other Half's Anniversary and New Brew Friday!
 Other Half Brewing 195 Centre Street Brooklyn, NY 11231

 Restaurant Week at Temple Court